 The basics behind retainers

-Your teeth aren’t the only things that move during orthodontic treatment, and they aren’t the only things that we want to stay in place afterwards.
+Your teeth aren’t the only things that move during orthodontic treatment, and they aren’t the only things that we want to stay in place afterward.
 Teeth aren’t just fixed in the jaw.
 Each one is held in the socket by elastic ligaments attaching the roots of the teeth to the bone.
 These ligaments are living tissue affected by the movement of the teeth, allowing for the small movements of the teeth during treatment.
 When we place tension in and/or around the teeth using braces or Invisalign, new ligaments and sometimes bone, are formed.

 The first phase of treatment is considered the remodeling phase, and once this has been completed those tissues, ligaments, and bone will need time to stabilize.
 Without the use of a retainer to firmly hold these new positions during that time, the teeth will almost always find a way to migrate back to their old positions.
 It can take anywhere from several months to several years for the new position of your teeth to become more permanent.
-By wearing your retainer as directed by Dr. Jeff, you’ll help your teeth along with the surrounding hard and soft tissues to realign, stabilizing your new bite.
+By wearing your retainer as directed by your orthodontist, you’ll help your teeth along with the surrounding hard and soft tissues to realign, stabilizing your new bite.

 What are the different types of retainers?